examples Package: Parsing an HTML Template Using Velocity

 VelocityMethods one-liners that are exposed to Gloop.

-In particular, this example, we would parse the HTML template and send it as an email using the
+In our example here, we would parse the HTML template and send it as an email using the

 Please see the following articles for more information: